dirceu-jr/work-at-olist-front/README.md

 ## Developing

 ### Built With
-It's a sign up page prototype in plain HTML, CSS and JavaScript..
+It's a sign up page prototype in plain HTML, CSS and JavaScript...

-I wrote it using [VS Code](https://code.visualstudio.com/) in macOS.
+I've written it using [VS Code](https://code.visualstudio.com/) in macOS.

 ## Tests

-I've write a simple [Watir](http://watir.com/) test.
+I've written a simple [Watir](http://watir.com/) test.
 You will need Ruby then:

 ```shell
 gem install watir